waterloo-rocketry/docs/avionics/rocket-power-board/firmware.rst

 Describe what sensor shall be read and report to CAN bus, example:

-* Firmware shall read Oxidizer pressure transducer every 50 ms, ADC voltage reading shall be convert to pressure use formula described in `Convert pressure transducer ADC pin voltage input to pressure`_ section, when the pressure output be send to can use ``SENSOR_ANALOG.PRESSURE_OX`` CAN message.
+* Firmware shall read Oxidizer pressure transducer every 50 ms, ADC voltage reading shall be convert to pressure use formula described in section, when the pressure output be send to can use ``SENSOR_ANALOG.PRESSURE_OX`` CAN message.

 CAN Communication
 =================